juansotojs/PocketWatcher/README.txt

-# PocketWatcher 🎙️💰
+# N3L 🎙️💰

 Your AI-Powered Voice Financial Advisor

 ## Overview

-PocketWatcher is an innovative financial management application that combines the power of voice interaction through the Omi device with advanced AI to provide personalized financial advice and spending tracking.
-By simply speaking your purchases and expenses into the Omi device, PocketWatcher builds a comprehensive understanding of your financial habits and provides actionable insights to help you achieve your financial goals.
+N3L is an innovative financial management application that combines the power of voice interaction through the Omi device with advanced AI to provide personalized financial advice and spending tracking.
+By simply speaking your purchases and expenses into the Omi device, N3L builds a comprehensive understanding of your financial habits and provides actionable insights to help you achieve your financial goals.

 ## Features